 Site of Grave:

 St. Andrew’s Church, Farnham, Surrey, England.
-(NOTE: St Andrew’s Church have their own website.
-Click on “Visitors”/”Planning a Visit” for directions and a photograph of the newly restored grave).
+(NOTE: St Andrew’s Church have their own website with a photo of Cobbett’s grave.

 Places of Interest: